jelofsson/dotnet-synonym-search/README.md

 ## How to run

-Frontend is hosted on github pages and the backend is hosted on AWS EC2.
+Frontend is hosted on AWS Amplify and the backend is hosted on AWS EC2.

 ### Backend